helixiora/helixiora-lorelai/readme.md

 #### Obtain API Keys and Credentials

 1. Obtain a Pinecone API key from [Pinecone's portal](https://app.pinecone.io/organizations/).
+If you don't have access to Helixiora's Pinecone, ask Walter.
 2. Acquire an OpenAI API key through [OpenAI's platform](https://platform.openai.com/api-keys).
+If you don't have access to Helixiora's OpenAI, ask Walter.
 3. Generate Google OAuth credentials via [Google Cloud Console](https://console.cloud.google.com/apis/credentials).
+If you don't have access to Lorelai's Google Cloud Profile, ask Walter.
 4. Copy the `settings.json.example` file to `settings.json` and fill in the placeholders with the obtained values.
     1. The project id is the id of the project in the [google console](https://console.cloud.google.com/cloud-resource-manager)